 Knowledge of the Unnatural things that haunt the world can be concealed in a wide variety of media and take many forms.
 The outward appearance of such a source might clearly signal the horrors within, such as a tome bound in human skin; alternatively the source might seem completely inconspicuous at first.
 In either case, however, delving into the knowledge contains within the account is always confronting and inevitably accelerates the reader’s mental decline.

+USING THIS MATERIAL IN YOUR GAME OR PUBLICATIONAll content presented on this page is freely re-usable under an open license.
 All text is published under the Wizards of the Coast Open Game License (OGL) v1.0a.
 Click here for a copy of the full OGL license relating to this material.
 Everything on this page is considered “Open Game Content” under the terms of this license, and can be freely re-used in any publication that is similarly released under OGL v1.0a.
-No text is considered Product Identity, however the Cthulhu Eternal Logo is a trademark and thus not-reusable, except under a separate license (click here for information about our free compatibility logo license for Cthulhu Eternal)
+No text is considered Product Identity, however the Cthulhu Eternal Logo is a trademark and thus not-reusable, except under a separate license (click here for information about our free compatibility logo license for Cthulhu Eternal) Original art assets (icons, drawings of Mythos creatures, etc) are all supplied under a Creative Commons (CC-BY) license, and can be freely re-used under the terms of that license. |

 Knowledge of the Unnatural is often preserved within old tomes, but numerous other types of media can also serve as suitable as carriers of blasphemous secrets.
 Ancient texts might be found on clay tablets, a disc covered with hieroglyphics or a broken stele (inscribed standing stone).
 A fresco or a colorful mosaic in buried ruins at Pompeii might depict scenes showing the steps of a ritual, as might a medieval painting or tapestry.
 Any of these might bear an annotation on the reverse which provides hidden instructions.
 In more recent historical eras, a gramophone record, tape recordings or even a mixtape CD might reveal unexpected chants or bizarre music when played back.
 A shaky video file might show an occult group’s performance of a ritual.
 Last but not least, details of rituals might also be found written as part of diary entries, letters or on an insert sheet that has been forgotten in a book.
 In modern and futuristic games, unnatural knowledge might even be concealed on a USB stick (or equivalent), inside a source code or compiled software, or even buried inside a computer virus.